hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 - The current full package is 89,312 bytes, contains 81 runtime commands, and has a 290,816-byte peak TCDM allocation.
 Direct external-to-local compact tensor transfers avoid CPU-backed local-to-local bounce copies, and one pointwise `RQ_LOAD` is reused by every M stripe in the same output group.
+The model reader copies aligned ABI records as 32-bit words while retaining a byte-copy fallback for unaligned reads.
-- The equivalent full-graph PMU run completes byte-exactly at 522,900 cycles.
+- The equivalent full-graph PMU run completes byte-exactly at 443,524 cycles.
-  The principal counters are 261,093 Snitch instructions, 35,714 systolic compute cycles, 6,959 iDMA busy cycles, 350,281 AFU done events, and 5,482 TCDM stall cycles.
+  The principal counters are 221,405 Snitch instructions, 35,714 systolic compute cycles, 6,959 iDMA busy cycles, 292,531 AFU done events, and 5,482 TCDM stall cycles.
-- Runtime firmware `.text` is 23,988 bytes with the ABI 1.1 section layout, below the 32 KB limit.
+- Runtime firmware `.text` is 24,064 bytes with the ABI 1.1 section layout, below the 32 KB limit.
 - The focused package times include boot, command loading, boundary layout DMA, and output checking.
 They must not be compared as operator latency against the PMU-only Micro-MobileNet and Micro-YOLO records.
   The current native baselines remain 347,992 total cycles for Micro-MobileNet and 388,146 total cycles for the Micro-YOLO raw-head graph.
-The measured compiler graph is therefore 1.503x the Micro-MobileNet record and 1.347x the Micro-YOLO record.
-These are equivalent full-graph PMU comparisons, but the 50.3% gap to the matching MobileNet record does not close the performance gate.
+The measured compiler graph is therefore 1.275x the Micro-MobileNet record and 1.143x the Micro-YOLO record.
+These are equivalent full-graph PMU comparisons, but the 27.5% gap to the matching MobileNet record does not close the performance gate.
 Further work must attribute the remaining command/runtime overhead without weakening byte-exact correctness or changing frozen RTL.